Penpal

 Vous serez belle en bleu!

-Oh, My Pop-Culture Jesus: O Death!
+Oh, My Pop Culture Jesus: O Death!

 Do I really need to explain why death is important to religion?
 Life, death, and the afterlife are key parts of any religion.
 That mysterious force that is death has perplexed humanity for… well, ever.
 Why do some people die while others live?
 And what part does God have in it all?
 Well, let’s look at my three favorite examples of Death as he/she is often personified in pop culture.